The 5 Things Men 40+ Want in Life (and How to Get Them)

 Now they’ve got time, they can begin to 2) rediscover who they are and 3) get their health and stress under control.

-2. Identity: Rediscover Who They Are
+2. Rediscover Who They Are

-#1 - Learn to feel again
+#1 - Allowing themselves to feel

 • Go to a yoga retreat or class: My girlfriend did a yoga retreat in Jan 2017.
 By 2018, she got me into it.
 It was excruciating at first but I’ve been doing yoga ever since.
 My story is similar to Craig White’s below.